hauke96/the-green-spot/content/posts/thueringer-wald-2022-report/index.en.md

 Of course, for the Tarp one must take pegs and some cord.
 As supports I have taken my hiking poles.

+{{< imgScale "backpack.JPG" "My backpack with two water bottles, waterproof bag and tarp on the left."
+"333x" >}}

+In terms of clothing, I had of course long pants, hiking boots, hiking socks and a rain jacket with.
+Plus normal t-shirts and two/three pairs of underpants and thin and thick socks.
+I drive the 2-socks strategy (thin sneaker socks and over it thick hiking socks).

 For sleeping, I took my *Ultralight Air Mat* (highly recommended!) from Sea To Summit and a summer sleeping bag from Frilufts with me.
 But since it was April, I got myself a fleece inlay in addition, which worked together quite well.
 My winter sleeping bag fits -- similar to my tent -- not in the backpack anyway.

+For cooking, I used my simple *Essential Trail Stove* from Primus with a normal gas cartridge.
+I also had a windbreak, which was very usful!

 ## Food